OzoneOne/COSC-345/readme.txt

 31 May
 Deliver a working alpha release of your app along with source code, and source code documentation (extracted using a tool like Doxygen).

+26 March - Choose an idea to work on.
+Put any ideas on this readme if you have them 2 April
+9 April
+16 April
+23 April
+30 April
+7 May
+14 May
+21 May
+28 May